newlomar/newlomar/README.md

 I'm currently working as Configuration and Change Management Analyst | DevOps at [Somos](https://somos.us).
 My job is basically resolving any systems (and routine related systems) problems of the company.
 Security has been one of the major, if not *THE* major responsability of mine in the last few months, so I'm also always trying to understand a bit more about this subject every day.
 I really apreciate to be able to garantee that every person in contact with something that I work with can be relaxed and sure that is secured, as maximum as possible.

-I also try to code everyday, because I like it and it helps me to think in solutions not only related to code.
+I try to code everyday, because I like it and it helps me to think and resolve problems when they appears (every day).
+These problemns are not code related only.

 I am also AWS Certified: